Regulatory Affairs is the real safeguard of the pharmaceutical industry.

 To enter the regulatory affairs profession, a graduate may have to hold another role within the pharmaceutical industry, prior to their first regulatory affairs role.
 This is due to the fact there are few work experience opportunities within regulatory affairs, although some consulting companies may have in house training courses.
 However, there is a benefit to working within industry; these roles provide additional knowledge and understanding of the drug development process, which is essential in regulatory affairs.
 Thus, initial industry roles are a useful foundation for those looking to enter regulatory affairs.

 The Organisation for Professionals in Regulatory Affairs (TOPRA) has post-graduate qualifications available in partnership with universities, which may be an alternative option for those wishing to specialise in regulatory affairs.
 For those currently at university studying life sciences, TOPRA's Careers Fair may provide additional information and opportunities relating to regulatory affairs.
 Also useful for university students are Industrial research placements, which many courses now offer as sandwich years.
-An example of a regulatory affairs industrial placement can be found here.
+Read an example of a regulatory affairs industrial placement.